-Everyone knows to a certain extent that delivering excellent customer service is good for you business, but how much and why?
+Everyone knows to a certain extent that delivering great customer service is good for your business, but how much and why?

 To have a competitive advantage

 Nowadays, it’s not good enough to just have a product or service that works, it’s all about how the customer feels about you by how you treat them.
 If you consistently deliver an amazing customer service experience, they will stick with you through thick and thin and sell you everywhere they go.

 “91% of unhappy customers will not willingly do business with you again.”

 Customers are much less willing to stick with any product/service unless you can deliver not only on what you are selling but on how you support them in their times of need.
 It is incredibly expensive to acquire new customers and ensuring that they stay by delivering a great support experience can save you vast sums of capital.

 “It is 6-7 times more expensive to acquire a new customer than it is to keep a current one.”

 To make your product or service better